harshitpaunikar1/ngo-resource-allocation-model/.github/project-buildup-history.md

 - Task summary: Implemented a linear programming baseline for the NGO allocation problem today using scipy's linprog.
 The LP relaxation ignores the integer constraints on some allocation variables but gives a useful lower bound and is fast to solve.
 The unconstrained optimal solution was not surprising — it concentrated resources heavily in the highest-impact interventions.
 Added the geographic coverage constraint and saw how that changed the allocation spread.
 Documented both scenarios.
 - Deliverable: LP baseline with and without geographic constraints implemented and documented.
+## 2022-10-31 - Day 4: Sensitivity analysis

+- Task summary: Ran the sensitivity analysis for the NGO allocation model today.
+Varied the impact estimates by plus and minus 20 percent and observed how the optimal allocation shifted.
+Some interventions were robust — they appeared in the top allocations across all scenarios.
+Others were sensitive — they only appeared when their impact estimate was at the optimistic end.
+Plotted a tornado diagram to show the range of outcome variation per parameter.
+That diagram became the most useful output for the stakeholder framing.
+- Deliverable: Sensitivity analysis complete.
+Tornado diagram added.
+Robust vs sensitive interventions identified.